Desperate Indian farmers march on parliament

 Some 50,000 marched in the eastern city of Kolkata on Wednesday.

-Labo Banigo from eastern Orrisa state said he is under huge debts after his crops failed due to back-to-back bad monsoons.
+Labo Banigo from eastern Odisha state said he is under huge debts after his crops failed due to back-to-back bad monsoons.

 "My farm is a wasteland.
 There is hardly 10 percent produce," Banigo told AFP.